 “The AKC (American Kennel Club) has had a long relationship with the United States Police Canine Association and the museum is an affiliate of the AKC,” Deborah says.
 “Shortly after 9/11, AKC leadership was instrumental in creating a memorial to New York and everyone affected by 9/11 with local artists who designed bronze and ceramic life-sized dogs.”

-Guests also will get the chance to enjoy this unique museum, which offers visitors a special experience with a variety of exhibits and interactive attractions.
+Guests also had the chance to enjoy this unique museum, which offers visitors a special experience with a variety of exhibits and interactive attractions.
 One is a kiosk where people take a photo and then receive a side-by-side picture of the dog breed they look like most.
 “People love it,” Deborah says.

 “What the tribute means to me,” Lieutenant Pappas says, “ is it is an opportunity to reflect on how much progress we’ve made.
 We came from a place of pain, a place of death to a place of healing.
 A place of negative energy to a place of love.
 A place of unpreparedness to a place of super preparedness.
 And I’m not saying that we’re infallible…but we are infinitely better prepared today to deal with a complex, coordinated terrorist attack then we were on September 10th, 2001.”

-To get tickets or make donations visit https://museumofthedog.org/get-involved/save-the-date
+To make donations visit https://museumofthedog.org/get-involved/save-the-date

 To learn more about this museum dedicated to celebrating the human canine bond visit: https://museumofthedog.org/